k-huynh/khcraft/README.md

 KHCraft is a papermc plugin used by JJJ to change the progression system of vanilla Minecraft.
 Don't judge the name plz I couldn't come up with a better one 🙂

 # Status
-### Broken 💔 maybe 95% done?
+### Working (enough)! 💔 maybe 99% done?
 <br>

 ## Still to-do (in no particular order)
-- change loot tables
-- custom achievements
 - test everything properly lol
-- integrate with tablist and server plugin from last time
-- make EnchantmentListener less computationally intensive -- i.e. dont check every item every time
+- make EnchantmentListener and HoverListener less computationally intensive -- i.e. dont check every item every time
-- disable AFK

 ## Doing
-- daily KB bonus

 ## Tested as working
 - allow creative flight when holding item in off-hand